captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I do, he lives in New York.
 ---
 ## ROBYN:
-That's great.
+That’s great.
 ---
 In the Bronx?
 ---
 ## SHARON:
 No!
 No no.
 ---
-He lives "Park Slope"
+He lives “Park Slope”
 ---
 do you know where?
 ---
-He lives in "Park Slope."
+He lives in “Park Slope.”
 ---
 ## ROBYN:
-Oh yeah, that's great.
+Oh yeah, that’s great.
 ---
 ## SHARON:
-He pays way too much for
+He pays way too much for it.
 ---
 I tell him that all the time,
 ---
-I say, In Iowa you could have
+I say, “In Iowa, you could have
 ---
-a house for the money you spend on
+a house for the money you spend on”.
 ---
-He doesn't like it when I say that.
+He doesn’t like it when I say that.
 ---
-He didn't like Iowa.
+He didn’t like Iowa.
 ---
 ## ROBYN:
 The tornados?
 ---
 ## SHARON:
-No he just didn't like it.
+No he just didn’t like it.
 ---
-He's a designer.
+He’s a designer.
 ---
 ## ROBYN:
 Oh!
-That's great!
+That’s great!
 ---
 ## SHARON:
-He's very good,
+He’s very good,
 ---
-everybody thinks he's very good.
+everybody thinks he’s very good.
 ---
 ## ROBYN:
 What does he design?